moral-upgrade-license/mul/README.md

 I was born in the midst of the gunshots of the Romanian revolution.
 It took me years to understand the repercussions of the communist mentality in society and in myself.
 It has not disappeared even after 30 years.
 The artificial sense of comfort, the inertia, and opposition to change, hatred towards logic, putting more worth in how your apartment looks than in expanding your mental, moral and empirical horizons.
 But you can find these behaviors in most countries, in various degrees - the communist demon is still here.
 Romania was just a fresh case. **And the only solution that forced Romania to change was capitalism.**

 Romanians viewed America as the promised land.
-In communism, children and teenagers were running from home at night to gather and listen to American music, view American films, dreaming the freedom dream in secrecy (an offence punishable through imprisonment).
+In communism, children and teenagers were running from home at night to gather and listen to American music, view American films, dreaming the freedom dream in secrecy (an offense punishable through imprisonment).
 Some dissidents flew to America or other European democratic countries to escape the communist regime.
 But they soon learned that a soft dream of freedom is not what creates true freedom. **Freedom is created through the forge of self-discipline for reaching the highest personal goal that you have.** Through a sense that if you do not give your best, you are not respecting yourself and you are restricting your own future's outcome.

 **The American dream is not a house with a white picket fence.
 It is the dream of a society where it doesn't matter to whom you were born to and under what conditions - you can align your highest personal goal with the highest collective goal and nothing can stop you except yourself and the limitations that you impose on yourself.**